ryangjchandler/orbit/README.md

 }
 ```

 > Driver names are determined when they are registered with Orbit.
+You should always use the string name of the driver instead of the fully-qualified class name.